Sylvainsbrr/mediscreen/README.md

 You will need to install MongoDB with Angular and Nodejs lastest version for the front-end to work

+Do a Maven clean and install for each back-end services

 Use comand for each repositories : mvn spring-boot:run

 Execute comand : "npm install"